 Regional Serviced Office: Typically, a regional serviced office is part of a network of serviced offices operated by a single operator in major cities across the region and/or the world.
 The biggest benefit of these regional serviced offices is the instant access to one of the regional or global offices when on a business trip.
-If you would like to learn more about regional serviced offices and their associated benefits, read: “4 Crucial Benefits of Regional Serviced Offices.”
+If you would like to learn more about regional serviced offices and their perks, read our piece on the crucial benefits of regional serviced office providers.

 Hybrid of Serviced Office + “Coworking” Environment: This hybrid is a new trend provided by serviced offices.
 With “coworking” as a new workstyle gaining traction, serviced offices are merging the benefits of the private office space with the coworking concept.
 Open-plan working areas are now available for those who prefer the quiet environment of a serviced office but not in an enclosed private office.
 Additionally, some serviced office operators also organise social events such as end-of-the-week cocktails.